Japanese tea utensils

-Tea utensils (茶道具, chadōgu) are the tools and utensils used in chadō, the art of Japanese tea.
+Tea utensils (茶道具, chadōgu) are the tools and utensils used in chadō, the Japanese way of tea.

 Tea utensils can be divided into five major categories:

 A wide range of utensils, known collectively as dōgu, is necessary for even the most basic tea ceremony.
 Generally, items which guests prepare themselves with for attending a chanoyu gathering are not considered chadōgu; rather, the term fundamentally applies to items involved to "host" a chanoyu gathering.
 This article, however, includes all forms of implements and paraphernalia involved in the practice of chanoyu.

 High-end utensils are cherished, well preserved and documented and serve as historical artifacts.
 The honorary title Senke Jusshoku is given to the ten artisans that provide the utensils for the events held by the three primary iemoto Schools of Japanese tea known as the san-senke.

 Utensils used for sencha are different, using a usually five-piece set of small cups, a small pot and a small cup to pour hot water.
 These utensils are typically ceramic.